twse/random-stuff/README.md

 **Command line** - You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` and replace the second word with your name and sort key.
 Example: `echo Michael James Hardy,Hardy >> names.csv`
 3. Commit changes with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
-Example: `git commit -a -m 'Michael James Hardy <email address hidden>: \"For stealing old versions of Firefox and rebranding the browser as HyperSonic\"`
+Example: `git commit -a -m 'Michael James Hardy <email address hidden>: \"For stealing old versions of Firefox and renaming the program\"`
 4. Login as the current owner (see module info below) to push changes.
 5. View the Mozilla credits list to change the last updated date and add your entry.

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Look for `names.csv` in the `credits` directory of `mozilla/community-data` repository and edit it with the pencil at the top-right corner.
 2. Add your name at the end.
 Example: **Michael James Hardy,Hardy**
 3. Use **name &lt;email&gt;: "citation"** as the commit message replaced with your name, email and citation.
-Example: **Michael James Hardy &lt;email address hidden&gt;: "For stealing old versions of Firefox and rebranding the browser as HyperSonic"**
+Example: **Michael James Hardy &lt;email address hidden&gt;: "For stealing old versions of Firefox and renaming the program"**
 4. Use the default option which commits directly to `master`.
 5. View the Mozilla credits list to change the last updated date and add your entry.